scikit-hep/iminuit/doc/about.rst

 What is iminuit?
 ----------------

-iminuit is the fast interactive IPython-friendly minimizer based on `Minuit2`_ in ROOT.
+iminuit is the fast interactive IPython-friendly minimizer based on `Minuit2`_ in ROOT-6.12.06.

 For a hands-on introduction, see the :ref:`tutorials`.